LH-Hansen/eShop/README.md

 - **[ASP.NET Core](link)**: For providing the framework and tools used to build this application.
 - **[Entity Framework Core](link)**: For ORM and database management.
 - **Bootstrap**: For the responsive design and styling.
+- **[FluentAssertions](https://www.nuget.org/packages/FluentAssertions)**: For providing a more readable and fluent way to write assertions in unit tests.
+- **[Moq](https://www.nuget.org/packages/Moq)**: For helping create mock objects for unit testing and verifying interactions.

 <br>